 - Palpable gallbladder (swelling due to an obstruction in the duct distal to the gallbladder)

-Courvoisier’s law states that a palpable gallbladder along with jaundice is unlikely the be gallstones.
+Courvoisier’s law states that a palpable gallbladder along with jaundice is unlikely to be gallstones.
 The cause is usually cholangiocarcinoma or pancreatic cancer.

 TOM TIP: Painless jaundice should make you think of cholangiocarcinoma or cancer of the head of the pancreas.
 Pancreatic cancer is more common, so this is likely the answer in your exams.